kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 ## View and compare plots

-From Kedro-Viz `>=5.0.0` experiment tracking also supports the [display and comparison of plots, such as Plotly and Matplotlib](../visualisation/visualise_charts_with_plotly.md).
-In this section, we illustrate how to compare Matplotlib plots across experimental runs.
+In this section, we illustrate how to compare Matplotlib plots across experimental runs (functionality available since Kedro-Viz version 5.0).

 ### Update the dependencies